google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 # Batched Data

-Break data into smaller batches
+Break data into smaller batches.
   * We’ll use a new batch on each learning step.
   * New hyperparameter batch size controls how much data is used for each learning step.